mavnn/mintty-colors-solarized/readme.md

 ## Mintty internal defaults

 You can set these as your default ~/.minttyrc configuration file.
-This means that a mintty terminal reset doesnt loose your color settings.
+This means that a mintty terminal reset doesn't lose your color settings.
 Simply append the appropriate file to your mintty config file (~/.minttyrc) and then edit the file and tweak as below:

 	cat ./.minttyrc.light >> ~/.minttyrc
 or